 After you create and submit a job, you can view it on the Job page.

-Click Details in the Actions column.
-In the Job Details panel, you can view the job details, including the job name, job ID, start time, the time when the job was last updated, and job running information.
+Find the job and click Details in the Actions column.
+In the Job Details panel, you can view the job details, including the job name, job ID, start time, the time at which the job is last updated, and job running information.